BROS Investors Have Opportunity to Lead Dutch Bros Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 20, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS).
+LOS ANGELES, April 21, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS).

 Class Period: March 1, 2022 – May 11, 2022